SmartableAI/diablo4/_news/2023-05-01-diablo-4-next-beta-test-starts-on-may-12-heres-how-to-join.md

 ---
 category: news
 title: "Diablo 4 Next Beta Test Starts on May 12.
 Here's How to Join"
 excerpt: "The open beta start at 12 p.m.
 PT on May 12 and last until 12 p.m.
 PT on May 14.
 Anyone can participate in the open beta.
-The beta will be available for download in the PSN Store, Microsoft Store or on Battle.net for PC users."
+The beta will be available for download in the PSN Store, Microsoft Store or ..."
 publishedDateTime: 2023-05-01T12:59:00Z
 originalUrl: "https://www.cnet.com/tech/gaming/diablo-4-next-beta-test-starts-on-may-12-heres-how-to-join/"
 webUrl: "https://www.cnet.com/tech/gaming/diablo-4-next-beta-test-starts-on-may-12-heres-how-to-join/"